losrobbos/coding-advanced-resources/README.md

 And the lessons and "patterns" that came out of that are: Design Patterns.

-Design patterns are suggestions onw how to write software to fulfill the goals above.
+Design patterns are suggestions on how to write software to fulfill the goals above.

 We have two base programming techniques of producing code:
 - Object Oriented Programming (OOP)